pal-robotics/advanced_grasping_tutorials/README.md

     <pal_bt_grasping_tiago plugin="${prefix}/advanced_grasping_example_plugin_description.xml"/>
   </export>
 ```
-And finally add the new action server with the name of the action and its linked tree to the [example_server_config.yaml](/advanced_grasping_tutorials/config/example_server_config.yaml).
+And finally add the new action server with the name of the action and the corresponding tree to the [example_server_config.yaml](advanced_grasping_tutorials/config/example_server_config.yaml).

 ```yaml
   actions: